PrabhjeeSingh/Kevin-Bacon-Calcualtor-Database/README.md

 # Use Case

-Stores the Actors, movies and the released year of movie in the database.
-Computes Kevin Bacon number and returns shortest path to Kevin Bacon as well.
+Stores the Actors, movies, and the release year of the movie in the database.
+Computes Kevin Bacon's number and returns the shortest path to Kevin Bacon as well.

-# Requirements ?
+# Requirements?

 #1 Java SDK 1.8

 #2 min.
 Python 3.0

-#3 robot framework and request installed through pip
+#3 Robot framework and request installed through pip

 # How to Run?

-Create a Neo4J database with the username : neo4j and password: 12345678
+Step 1: Create a Neo4J database with the username: neo4j and password: 12345678

-Run the database on the local server at port 7687.
+Step 2: Run the database on the local server at port 7687.

-Run App.java  --> (wait for the output: Server started on port 8080)
+Step 3: Run App.java  --> (wait for the output: Server started on port 8080)

+Step 4:
-#Option 1: Run the localhost:8080/api/v1/{methodsname} on post man
+#Option 1: Run the localhost:8080/api/v1/{methodsname} on postman

 #Option 2: Open the terminal -> go to the project directory, type : robot testproject.robot